Hydroxychloroquine

 Scanned the paper and as far as I could see there's not even mention of the dose, nor the duration of use.
 Seems therefore not suitable to draw conclusions from this.

-Not sure what to make of this, as far as I'm concerned there is no definitive conclusion about HCQ in this paper.
+There is no definitive conclusion about HCQ in this paper?

 Studies (September-October 2020)